 To get back to the normal screen, press these keys: Control+A+D, To get back to the screen where Minecraft is running:

-Congratulation’s!
+Congratulations!
 You have successfully installed Minecraft Server.
 Thanks for using this tutorial for installing Minecraft Server on CentOS 6 system.
 For additional help or useful information, we recommend you check the official Minecraft website.